kekua01/science-woot/README.md

 CHEMISTRY:

 Two python scripts I wrote for chem class to help with nomenclature.
 One will help you go from a chemical formula to its name, another the opposite.
+(These were written early in my coding career - ha!
+It's mostly if/else and print statements, but still pretty helpful.

 PHYSICS: